-David Salesin is Affiliate Professor of Computer Science & Engineering at University of Washington and Fellow at Adobe Systems.
+David Salesin is Affiliate Professor of Computer Science & Engineering at University of Washington and Vice President and Fellow at Adobe Systems, where he directs the Creative Technologies Lab.
 Salesin's research is in graphics and animation, as well as digital photography and video.

 In 2003, David joined Michael Hawley from the MIT Media Lab and a group of others on a trip to Bhutan, a poor and remote kingdom located in the Himalayas between China and India.
 The result of that trip is the world's largest book.
 Called Bhutan: A Visual Odyssey, the stunning book of photographs weighs 133 pounds and opens to 5 feet by 7 feet.
 The UW library has built a special display case for the book.